Feed Your Muscles to Promote Healthy Healing

 Some Foods Better Left Off the Menu

-It is also helpful to avoid foods that have potential to cause or increase inflammation.
-As such, the ABMP suggests avoiding the following foods:
+After adding healthy food options like the above into your diet, it also may be helpful to avoid foods that could potentially increase inflammation.
+As such, the ABMP suggests avoiding the following foods.

 - Processed Foods